Mohamed-sal-ah/Portfolio/README.md

 # Notes List App

-This is a Project that i have been working on my personal protfolio [Mohamed-sal-ah](https://mohamed-sal-ah.github.io/Portfolio/).
+This is a personal Project that i have been working on my personal portfolio [Mohamed-sal-ah](https://mohamed-sal-ah.github.io/Portfolio/).

 ## Description